drio/caddy-saml-sso/README.md

 You also can run all this within docker: one container for Caddy another one for your application.
 See [docker-compose.yml](docker-compose.yml) for more details.

+I would suggest you test everything against this [testing SAML IDP](https://samltest.id/).

 ## Build

 `make build` will caddy with the plugin.